-The University is seeking a Coordinator of Residential Life for First-Year Experience (FYE) to assist in the administration of a comprehensive and vibrant student experience focused on student development, including traditional residence hall complexes.
+The University is seeking a Coordinator of Residential Life to assist in the administration of a comprehensive and vibrant student experience focused on student development, including traditional residence hall complexes.
 The Coordinator is also responsible for administrative oversight of one or more residential communities.
 The University seeks an experienced, student-oriented professional of the highest integrity, who will foster excellent working relationships with all constituents of the University community, and provide exceptional service.
-This is a 12-month, full-time position, reporting directly to the Assistant Director of Residential Life for First-Year Experience (FYE).
+This is a 12-month, full-time position, reporting directly to the Director of Residential Life.

 Essential Job Duties